Didisimmons/MMA-Haircare/TEST.md

      ![verify email address page](readme-files/readme/testing/man32.png "verify email address page")

-4. Confirm that when a user registers for a new account at MMA, they will receive an email with a confirmation link that, when clicked, will take them back to the confirmation email page on the MMA website.
+4. Confirm that when a user registers for a new account at MMÀ, they will receive an email with a confirmation link that, when clicked, will take them back to the confirmation email page on the MMA website.

      When a user registers for an account with MMA on any device, a confirmation email is sent to the user.